JasmeetMudher/ComputerGraphicsProject/README.md

 ---

-## Demonstration Videos

-Two demonstration videos have been provided to showcase the gameplay:

-- **demo1.mp4**: Played by Aniruddha Mahajan
-- **demo2.mp4**: Played by Shreyas Srikrishna

-These videos demonstrate how to play the game and can serve as an example for new players.

----

 ## Game Flow

 1. **Start Screen**: Upon loading the game, you will see a start screen.
 Click to begin.